rgrannell1/kea/BUGS.md

 - [ ] #25 check that functions that should return [A](0) do return such a value.

-- [] #26 get does not work with xFixDefaults.
+- [] #26 get does not work with xFixDefs.
 Figure out why.

 - [ ] #27 implement pattern matching (see core.match documentation), spend up to 500 lines for version 0.1.